crossroad374/multi-env-ansible-terraform-proj/README.md

 Refer to the source code provided above
 Note: You can replace this HTML content with your own custom webpage content as needed.
 The goal here is to serve a simple webpage as part of the Nginx configuration.

-8. To add the update_inventories.sh script to your Ansible directory and integrate it with your existing setup, follow these steps:
+**8. To add the update_inventories.sh script to your Ansible directory and integrate it with your existing setup, follow these steps:**

 Step 1: Create the update_inventories.sh Script
 In your ansible directory, create a new file named update_inventories.sh with the following content.
 This script will dynamically update the inventory files for dev, stg, and prod environments based on the IPs fetched from the Terraform outputs.

 Refer to the source code provided above

 This script will:

 Navigate to the Terraform directory and fetch the public IPs of the instances for dev, stg, and prod environments.